chrisluedtke/ACM-School-Placement/technical post.md

 By this we mean, what is the function that we use to describe what the temperature should be based on which iteration it is?

+## Commutes

+TODO: We ended up having to do a bit of work to get this one to work, so we may as well talk a bit about it.
+ - precalc
+ - google API

 ## Results

 Implementing this solution has yielded several measurable and immeasurable benefits.
 For one, we drastically cut the time commitment necessary from our staff.
 Completing all placements by hand required thousands of worker hours across the national network.
 Last year, approximately 350 program managers spent 4 to 8 hours each to complete placements, totaling 1,400 to 2,800 hours.
 Second, our approach removes unconscious bias from the process.
 When managers chose their own teammates, it invited like-me biases and other forms of unconscious bias, causing team demographics to deviate from the mean.

 Another large benefit of our approach was improved commute times.
 In Chicago, commute had never been considered before, which lead to enormous inefficiency in placements.
 In the 2017 school year, the average ACM was placed at the 13th closest school to their home address.
-Since we have 26 school partners, this represents commute performance no better than random placement.
+Chicago had 26 school partners, so this represents commute performance no better than random placement.

 ![Chicago Commutes 2017](imgs/chi_sy17_commute_hist.png)